Rancilio Silvia Review + Modding Options & the New Silvia Pro

 The Meh Stuff

-Putting a ruddy excellent bolt in the group which is larger than the headspace for the basket, is a spanner in the works when it comes to not disturbing the puck.
+Putting a ruddy great bolt in the group which is larger than the headspace for the basket, is a spanner in the works when it comes to not disturbing the puck.
 As soon as you lock the portafilter in, this bolt digs a hole in the surface of the puck.

 Flat shower screen rancilio silvia

-Another little niggle is that because the drip tray is low profile, at its highest position to the side, the steam tip isn’t rather high enough to exit a jug without tipping the jug, which can lead to spillage.
+Another little niggle is that because the drip tray is low profile, at its highest position to the side, the steam tip isn’t quite high enough to exit a jug without tipping the jug, which can lead to spillage.

 Another tiny niggle, is that the rubber feet are just stuck on with adhesive, and one came off at one point when I was moving the machine.
 I put it back and it stayed put, but the rubber feet on the Gaggia classic go into a hole in the bottom of the frame rather than relying on adhesive, which seems like a better move.
-Not a massive deal even though.
+Not a massive deal though.

 What I would do if I bought the Rancilio Silvia

-I’ve not bought the Silvia, I have to give it back soon – at which point I’ll be reviewing another espresso coffee machine from Shop Coffee, nevertheless if I were to buy this as my main home espresso coffee machines, I’d do a couple of things.
+I’ve not bought the Silvia, I have to give it back soon – at which point I’ll be reviewing another espresso coffee machine from Shop Coffee, but if I were to buy this as my main home espresso coffee machines, I’d do a couple of things.

 I’d put it on knock-out drawer as I pointed out above, it would still be short enough to fit under kitchen cupboards.